In Cuba, music, and dance is a big part of life, it is everywhere! And you will find people doing a mix of Cuban dance styles anywhere!

 One music style in particular that has entered the scene, is reggaeton.
 The reggeaton has become one of the most popular music genres not only in Cuba but in the Spanish-speaking Caribbean.

 In countries like Puerto Rico, Panama, Dominican Republic, Colombia, and Venezuela as well as Cuba, reggeaton is huge, especially among the younger part of the population.

 The reggeaton was a music genre that started in Latin America and the Caribbean among urban youth, especially in underground malls and slums before the first reggaeton artists reached an international public in the 90s.

 It took a while for the reggeaton to arrive in Cuba for a variety of reasons.
 One is the fact that culture is somewhat politicized and cultural content regulated.

 As Cuba Open More, More Music Styles Enter

 Also until recent years, Cuba has been electronically shut off from the rest of the world, so access to and sharing of music was not easy.

 Since its arrival in the early 2000s, Cubans have tweaked the reggeaton style into something of their own.
 What characterizes the typical Cuban reggaeton, is the special clave, the particular Cuban rhythm.

-Cuban reggaeton is also known for using a lot of local slang, which is only natural as the whole Cuban Spanish is full of words you only find in Cuba.
+Cuban reggaeton texts are also known for using a lot of local slang, which is only natural as the whole Cuban Spanish is full of words you only find in Cuba.